asmetanka/suno-ui-booster/CHROME_STORE_PRIVACY.md

 #### **`storage` justification**

 The "storage" permission is used to save a single boolean value (`isEnabled`) via the popup menu.
 This allows the user's choice to enable or disable the extension's custom styles and features to persist across browser sessions.
 This provides a consistent user experience and respects the user's preference without storing any personal or sensitive data.

+#### **`downloads` justification**

+The "downloads" permission is essential for the extension's core "Download" feature.
+When a user clicks the download button added by our extension, we use the chrome.downloads.download() API to save the audio file of their own creation from Suno's servers to their local device.
+This action is strictly user-initiated and only occurs in response to a direct click.
+The permission is not used for any automatic or background downloads.
+It is solely to provide users with a convenient way to save their work locally.

 #### **Host permission justification**